WayneDW/WayneDW.github.io/_posts/2025-08-30-inside-transformers.md

 **B**idirectional **E**ncoder **R**epresentations from **T**ransformer (**BERT**)

 BERT {% cite devlin2019bert %} learns bidirectional representations via masked language modeling.
 During pretraining, 15% of tokens are randomly selected; 80% are replaced with [MASK], 10% with a random token, and 10% left unchanged.
 Despite the bidirectional context, MLM breaks left-to-right factorization, which makes exact sequence likelihood intractable and overlooks the higher-order dependencies.
+It is also harder to learn bidirectional representations.